 Initially what inspired me to do this was the fact that, when playing with large collections of mods, the tech tree quickly ceases to make sense (and even with some good tech tree overhauls like CTT, unsupported mods can easily shift progression away from the realm of logic).
-This would've end up being just another tech tree rework (and the first stage of development will be just that), but I want to make a few more changes beyond the scope of yet another tech tree mod.
+This would've end up being just another tech tree rework (and the first stage of development will be just that), but I want to make a few more changes beyond the scope of yet another tech tree mod, and this number of planned changes has increased to include a few major overhauls.
 Additionally, there are often empty nodes in the tree when using any mod that expands its structure, and I'd like to avoid that issue while leaving my tech tree intact - the obvious way of doing this is by making some mods required, hence the need to make a modpack.
 I'd also like to balance this to be well-suited for use with the JNSQ planet pack.
-It's a somewhat self-indulgent project I suppose, since I'll be balancing a collection of mods that I enjoy for a playstyle that I prefer, so I don't expect a huge target audience, but I still think it's worthwhile to share what I come up with; I'm sure there are other people who would appreciate a modpack such as what I plan to create.

 Complete tech tree structure rework.
 Current Stage